karaoc/dayz.test/[Server-Hosting]-GeneralSettings.md

-Last updated the 19th of November 2020 - [Return to the summary](https://github.com/salutesh/DayZ-Expansion-Scripts/wiki/%5BServer-Hosting%5D-Server-settings/)
+Last updated the 8th of January 2021 - [Return to the summary](https://github.com/salutesh/DayZ-Expansion-Scripts/wiki/%5BServer-Hosting%5D-Server-settings/)

 ***